 Yes.
 The recovery is so fast (typically one day or less) that almost everyone prefers to have both eyes treated on the same day.
 This adds the convenience of having one surgery date and one recovery period.
 Additionally, this means that your vision will be matched in both eyes, which is easier on your brain.

 You can usually drive within one to three days, we recommend resting on the day of surgery.
-Most people drive themselves to our practice for their exam the next morning.
+Most people drive themselves to our practice for their post-op exam the next morning.

 You can usually return to work the next day, although it is advisable to take 24 hours off following surgery, particularly if you work in dusty environments or perform strenuous work.
 We recommend that you leave some cushion in place though, and not schedule important meetings or major trips immediately in the rare case healing takes a couple extra days.

 While you typically have excellent vision on day 1, there can sometimes be small changes in the cornea for the next 3-6 months.
 After that, your correction is permanent.
 Any additional need for eyewear, such as reading glasses, after that will most likely be due to natural aging processes of the natural lens inside your eye rather than refractive changes in the cornea.

 People heal differently, and this matters especially for high levels of refractive correction where minor differences in healing will make a bigger difference.
 In the event that you heal such that vision is less than expected after your initial LASIK treatment, we can simply perform an enhancement.
 Enhancements within the first year after LASIK are included in the price of LASIK performed by Dr. Price or Dr. Feng